spiderlili/Game-Conference-Notes/DevelopBrighton2022/The Real-Time Volumetric Superstorms of Horizon Forbidden West.md

 #### Ray-March Integration

 ### Performance
+- Performing within a reasonable budget on PS5 & PS4 hardware
+- How to dramatically increase the speed of fast moving temporally constructed volumetric imagery
 ## Superstorms
 - El Reno, OK (2013) visualization, National Center for Supercomputing Applications
 - The Mesocyclone